lalrpop/lalrpop/doc/tutorial.md

 **Invoking the parser.** OK, so we wrote our parser, how do we use it?
 For every nonterminal `Foo` declared as `pub`, LALRPOP will export a `parse_Foo` fn that you can call to parse a string as that nonterminal.
-Hhere is a simple test that we've added to our [`main.rs`][main] file which uses this function to test our `Term`
+Here is a simple test that we've added to our [`main.rs`][main] file which uses this function to test our `Term`
 nonterminal: